lilys-unicorns/lilys-unicorns.github.io/README.md

    pip install -r requirements.txt
    ```
 3. Ensure you have the `kaitlyn_unicorn.png` sprite file in the `assets/sprites/` directory
+4. Run the game with `python main.py` - it will open in a 1280x720 window

 ## How to Play